 For both cases with the softer hammer the sound becomes more mellow, as you would expect.
 The softer impact concentrates the energy in a smaller number of modes at low frequency.
 The change of Q-factor is more difficult to characterise.
 You may find that it gives an impression of an object made of a different material.
 A Q-factor of 500, as in the original sounds, is in the range expected for metallic objects.
 A Q-factor of 100 is towards the high end of the range for wooden objects.
 In the case of the beam (Sound 5), we are used to hearing the sound of wooden xylophone or marimba bars, and perhaps that is what you are reminded of.

 For the plate, though, the sound is less clearly “wooden”.
-That is, at least in part, to do with added damping associated with holding a structure up while you tap it.
+That is, at least in part, because the sound we are accustomed to hearing from a real wooden plate is influenced by added damping associated with holding a structure up while you tap it.
 In the xylophone or marimba, the bars are supported rather carefully near the nodal points of the first two modes, so that rather little energy dissipation occurs at the supports.
-For the plate, the sound we hear involves many more modes and it is not possible to support a plate in a way that falls near a node of all these modes.
+For the plate, the sound we usually hear involves many more modes and it is not possible to support a plate in a way that falls near a node of all these modes.
 The result is extra dissipation from the supports, so that the actual Q-factors of a typical wooden plate will be significantly lower than the value 100 assumed here.

 The final type of structure to be mentioned here involves curved plates, usually called shells.
 Such shells are very common: in church bells or the body of a violin, for example, but also in body panels for cars or aeroplanes.
 This time, the detailed theory governing the vibration is too complicated to go into here, but there are a few qualitative things about shell vibration that are well worth outlining.